Acute lymphoblastic leukaemia: Children

 These immature dividing cells fill up the bone marrow and stop it from making healthy blood cells.
 As the leukaemia cells are not mature, they cannot work properly.
 This leads to an increased risk of infection.

 There are 4 main types of leukaemia:

 Chronic leukaemias usually affect adults and each type of leukaemia has its own characteristics and treatment.
 ALL is a cancer of immature lymphocytes, called lymphoblasts or blast cells.

 There are two different types of lymphocytes; T-cells and B-cells.
 Often, leukaemia occurs at a very early stage in the immature lymphocytes, before they have developed into either T-cells or B-cells.
 However, if the cells have developed this far before becoming leukaemic, the type of leukaemia may be known as T-cell or B-cell leukaemia.

-This is about acute lymphoblastic leukemia (ALL).
+This page is about acute lymphoblastic leukaemia (ALL).

 The exact cause of ALL is unknown.
 Research is going on all the time into possible causes of this disease.
 Children with certain genetic disorders, such as Down’s syndrome, are known to have a higher risk of developing leukaemia.
 Brothers and sisters of a child with ALL (particularly identical twins) have a slightly increased risk of developing ALL themselves, although this risk is still small.

 Like all cancers, ALL is not infectious and cannot be passed on to other people.